-This article shall be entitled "A Local Law Regulating Sidewalk Sales and Displays of Merchandise Within the Village of Rhinebeck."
+This chapter shall be entitled "A Local Law Regulating Sidewalk Sales and Displays of Merchandise Within the Village of Rhinebeck."

 As used in this article, the following terms shall have the meanings hereinafter indicated:

-- The person or business entity applying to the Village Clerk for a sidewalk sale license.
+- The organization applying to the Village Clerk for a sidewalk sale license.

 - The license obtained from the Clerk of the Village of Rhinebeck upon completion, submission and approval of the application to the Village Clerk for the conduct of a sidewalk sale.

-- The person, entity or organization to whom a sidewalk sale license has been issued by the Village Clerk.
+- The organization to which a sidewalk sale license has been issued by the Village Clerk.

 - Any person or business entity lawfully occupying a store in the Village of Rhinebeck.